Multi-wavelength studies of star forming regions

 The group studies star forming regions with a multi-wavelength approach, including proto-planetary disks and episodic accretion.
 The group has expertise in X-ray, millimeter, and infrared observations of star forming regions.

-The group will soon grow again with a postdoc, Dr Julia Roquette, thanks to FP8 SPACE2020 project NEMESIS which started in March 2021, in collaboration with Dr Odysseas Dionatos at the University of Vienna and Dr Gabor Marton at Konkoly Observatory.
+The group has grown again with a postdoc, Dr Julia Roquette, thanks to FP8 SPACE2020 project NEMESIS (grant agreement No. 101004141) which started in March 2021, in collaboration with Dr Odysseas Dionatos at the University of Vienna and Dr Gabor Marton at Konkoly Observatory.
 NEMESIS has the ambition to reshape our understanding on the formation of stars by employing artificial intelligence methods to interpret the largest, panchromatic data collection of young stellar objects.
+As spin-off of this project, the ISSI team "Revisiting Star Formation in the Era of Big Data" gathers additional experts in star formation, machine learning, statistics, and astro-informatics.

 The group was initially funded funded by the Swiss National Science Foundation (grants No. PP002-110504) from 2006 to 2011.
 Dr. Marc Audard was recipient of a Swiss NSF Professorship at the University of Geneva, in the Department of Astronomy.